Blog

 • Skill Focus: The game requires an equal balance of deduction and light math, or it focuses on one of the two.

 • Learnability: There is a relatively low barrier to entry for new players.
+Learn how to play Sumplete now!

 Quick Comparison Table